paldhous/ucsc/2016/investigative-policy/md_raw/class6.md

 ##### [Guidestar](http://www.guidestar.org/)

 From the homepage, you can search for non-profits by name.
 The advanced search page is [here](http://www.guidestar.org/AdvancedSearch.aspx).
-Once on the page for an individual non-profit, for example [here](http://www.guidestar.org/organizations/53-0196572/american-chemical-society.aspx) for the American Chemical Society, who will see a green bottun to the right to download the three most recent 990s:
+Once on the page for an individual non-profit, for example [here](http://www.guidestar.org/organizations/53-0196572/american-chemical-society.aspx) for the American Chemical Society, who will see a green button to the right to download the three most recent 990s:

 ![](img/class6_1.jpg)